Wairoa Keno player wins $80,000 campervan from old ticket stored in jar beside bed - NZ Herald

 Keno is one of Lotto New Zealand's daily games drawn four times a day at 10am, 1pm, 3pm and 6pm.
 Players have the chance to win up to $250,000.

-Brand-new Volkswagen California Beach campervans are valued at over $80,000.
+Brand-new Volkswagen California Beach campervans are valued at more than $80,000.